 Most people use social media to stay connected with friends and have fun.
-However, there are many that don't play by the same rules, and instead merely use it as a platform to offend people or cause them harm.
+However, there are people who don't play by the same rules, and use it as a platform to offend people or cause them harm.

-Don't let these users ruin your experience, but make sure that you are sensible by keeping your profiles secure.
-Avoid being a target by following these simple steps.
+Don't let these users ruin your experience, but make sure that you do what you can to stay safe.

 Set your profiles to private

-Even with strong privacy settings in place, it is important that you come to terms with the fact that what you post online is never really private.
-It is therefore imperative that you always think before you post.
+Even with strong privacy settings in place, it is important that you remember that what you post online is never really private and can be shared.
+Posts also stay around on the internet long into the future.
+It is therefore important that you always think before you post.

 Recognise the fakes